SDWebImage/SDWebImage/README.md

 - Starting with the 4.0 version, we relly on [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) to take care of our animated images.
 - To use it, simply make sure you us `FLAnimatedImageView` instead of `UIImageView`.
-- Note: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image.
+- **Note**: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image.
+- **Important**: FLAnimatedImage only works on the iOS platform, so for all the other platforms (OS X, tvOS, watchOS) we will fallback to the backwards compatibility feature described above

 Common Problems
 ---------------